njs-guy/glog/README.md

 2. Unzip the `glog.zip` file.
 3. Move the `glog` folder into your project under `addons/`.
 3. Enable the addon through `Project -> Project Settings... -> Plugins -> Glog`.
+4. Under `Project Settings -> Globals`, move `Glog` to the top of the list.
-4. An autoload singleton will be added under the name `Glog`.
+5. An autoload singleton will be added under the name `Glog`.

 ### Minimum Godot version